Åge Hareide

-Åge Fridtjof Hareide (born 23 September 1953) is a Norwegian football manager and player, currently managing Malmö FF as the interim manager.
+Åge Fridtjof Hareide (born 23 September 1953) is a Norwegian former football coach and player who last managed the Iceland national team.
 In his playing career, he played for Hødd and Molde in Norway as well as Manchester City and Norwich City in England.
 Hareide was capped 50 times playing for Norway.

 As a coach, Hareide has won league titles in all of the Scandinavian countries, In Sweden with Helsingborgs IF in 1999 and with Malmö FF in 2014, in Denmark with Brøndby in 2001–02 and in his native Norway with Rosenborg in 2003.
 Hareide was in charge of the Norway national team from 2003 to 2008.
 While at Malmö during his first time in charge at the club, he notably took the team to the modern-day UEFA Champions League group stages for the first two times in the club's history.
+He coached Denmark to a round of 16 finish at the 2018 FIFA World Cup before appointed coach of Iceland in 2023.
+Following his time with Iceland, he announced his retirement from coaching.

 Playing career

 During his playing career, Hareide played for Hødd, Molde, Manchester City and Norwich City.

 He was also an active player for the Norway national team from 1976 through 1986, scoring five goals in 50 matches.